A 2016 Mustang gets loud

 The best in sound and volume

 JC is a big-time basshead.
-He admits with a sheepish grin: "I love the kind competition-level bass that can tick off the neighbors."
+He admits with a sheepish grin: "I love the kind of competition-level bass that can tick off the neighbors."
 But while he knew he wanted powerful subs, he didn’t want to sacrifice clarity.
 He chose Morel speakers and subwoofer because he wanted the best of both worlds — loudness and sound quality.
 The AudioControl amps fulfilled his desire to have the customization control to tweak and tune the sound to his personal satisfaction.
 "I also want to tic-off the neighbors."

 Eight speakers and two powerful amps